-My father is a musician and my mother an actress/writer so I was always surrounded by art.
+My father is a musician and my mother is an actress/writer so I was always surrounded by art.
 I guess growing up in a conflictive environment such as Peru, makes you want to express and communicate ideas that could encourage a change or at least inspire a reflection on social matters.

 How was the idea for this exhibition born?

-Each one of the facades represented not only the individual life of each one of the deceased and their social background; in relation to the others they became a unity, one that reflect much higher realities: the one of death of course, but also the complex social and political background of the country.
-These arrangements and crossed aesthetics between traditional indigenous forms and occidental culture, reflected the situation of the country and its search for a national identity.
+Each one of the facades represented not only the individual life of each one of the deceased and their social background; in relation to the others, they became a unity, one that reflect much higher realities: the one of death of course, but also the complex social and political background of the country.
+These arrangements and crossed aesthetics between traditional indigenous forms and occidental culture reflected the situation of the country and its search for a national identity.

 I understand that these are faithful reproductions of nichos in Peru.
 Why was it so important for you to tackle the theme of death in The Followers?
 How should it be seen in relation to Peruvian history?

 The cult of the dead has always had a very significant role in ancient and modern cultures.
 It reflects many subjectivities and social/ political structures within the population.
-I think that in The Followers, death functions a a vessel to understand Peruvian culture and its history.
+I think that in The Followers, death functions as a vessel to understand Peruvian culture and its history.

 I think that by being away, my vision of Peru has become more objective.
 I can actually see the culture from a different perspective, though keeping a strong connection with my roots and culture.
-In terms of exhibiting the work in the west, I think that by re-contextualizing Peruvian Culture and subscribing it into a Global environment, its uniqueness and complexity is emphasized.
+In terms of exhibiting the work in the west, I think that by re-contextualizing Peruvian Culture and subscribing it to a Global environment, its uniqueness and complexity are emphasized.
 While being celebrated, other issues are also exposed, such as its paradoxical urge to fit within the globalized world itself.

 What do you think is the role of an artist to the public? to your people?

-I would like to think that by making art we are encouraging thought and making people more aware of their environment in order to appreciate more theirs and other cultures.
+I would like to think that by making art we are encouraging thought and making people more aware of their environment in order to appreciate theirs and other cultures.

-What´s next for you?
+What's next for you?
 Any upcoming exhibits?

 I have a show in September at Mimmo Scognamiglio gallery in Milan.
 I will also be doing a solo project at Frame in October this year.